Felony Penalties in Phoenix

 It is essential to understand that even a class 6 felony is incredibly damaging to your public record.
 Therefore, if you are facing felony charges of any kind, it is extremely important to retain a competent, aggressive defense attorney who will fight for your legal rights.

 Let’s take a look at how the different felony classes are treated in terms of sentencing…

 Class 1 Felonies

 Class 1 felonies are the most serious of all felony crimes.
-The two class 1 felonies in Arizona are first and second degree murder.
+The two class 1 felonies in Phoenix are first and second degree murder.
 A first-degree murder conviction carries either a life sentence or the death penalty.
 A second-degree murder conviction carries a sentence of 16 years to life in prison (Ariz.
 Rev. Stat. §§ 13-705, 13-706, 13-710, 13-1104, 13-1105).

 Class 2 Felonies

 The sentencing for a class 2 felony (and every other less severe felony) depends on whether or not aggravated terms are met.
 Aggravated terms may apply if a crime is committed in an especially cruel or heinous manner, is committed against a person over 65 years of age, includes an accomplice, is perpetrated for monetary gain, just to name a few aggravators.
-In Arizona, the standard (or presumptive) amount of sentencing time for a class 2 felony is five years in prison, and the aggravated sentence length is 12.5 years in prison (Ariz.
+In Phoenix, the standard (or presumptive) amount of sentencing time for a class 2 felony is five years in prison, and the aggravated sentence length is 12.5 years in prison (Ariz.
 Rev. Stat. § 13-701).

 Class 3 Felonies

 In Arizona, the presumptive term for class 3 felonies is 3.5 years in prison, and the aggravated term is 8.75 years in prison.

 In Arizona, the presumptive term for class 4 felonies is 2.5 years in prison, and the aggravated term is 3.75 years in prison.